-Patients identified from UKRR as receiving dialysis will be assumed to be having three dialysis sessions per week from the date of first renal replacement recorded in the registry.
+Patients identified from UKRR as receiving RRT for ESRD will have their costs estimated dependent on their mode of renal replacement therapy and time to transplant (where applicable) from the date of first renal replacement recorded in the registry.
 Patient-level resource use data will be combined with appropriate unit costs to report total costs per patient for up to one year since ICU admission.